microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 This program shows how to read the value of the voltage on VDDIO2 and send the information through USART. <br><br>
 [Back to top](#multi-voltage-input--output-mvio-in-three-different-examples-using-PIC18F56Q24-microcontroller-generated-with-mcc-melody)<br>

-## How to Program Curiosity Nano board
+## How to Program the Curiosity Nano board

 This chapter shows how to use the MPLAB® X IDE to program an PIC® device with an Example_Project.X.
 This can be applied for any other projects.